 So what if skiing attracts people that are already very happy, whereas the more sad people susceptible to getting depressed do not want to participate to begin with?
 In the Vasaloppet study, we tried to control for this by additional analysis, excluding all skiers and non-skiers diagnosed with depression within the first five years after being included in the study.
 Even though taking this into consideration, skiers still had about 50% lower risk of depression.

 Physically speaking, exercise has also been shown to affect inflammation and the stress system in the brain, two systems linked to depression.
 In addition, exercise increases secretion of endorphins, “feel-good” molecules, in the brain.
 Physical activity also stimulates neuronal growth factors.
-However, most of these discoveries have been made in animal studies with short follow up and need to be repeated in humans.
+However, most of these discoveries have been made in animal studies with short follow-up and need to be repeated in humans.

 The risk of getting depression was equally reduced among skiing men and women compared to the general population.
 However, among men, skiers completing the race faster had a further decreased risk of later depression compared to slower men.
-This indicates some kind of dose-response relationship regarding physical fitness level and the risk of depression.
+This indicates some kind of dose-response relationship between physical fitness level and the risk of depression.

 The fastest skiing women also had a lower risk of depression compared to women in the general population.
 Interestingly though, unlike men, faster skiing women did not show any further decreased risk of depression compared to slower women.
 Our study does not reveal why women who ski faster do not have the same additional benefit as men who do.
 Even though male and female brains differ, these discrepancies might also be explained by other factors.
-For instance, it has been shown that reasons for exercising might be a better predictor of mental wellbeing than the actual exercise level in women, but not in men.
+For instance, it has been shown that reasons for exercising might be a better predictor of mental well-being than the actual exercise level in women, but not in men.

 Staying healthy and happy

 Our study offers a unique possibility to study the effect of a physically active lifestyle on the development of depression in a large study population over a long time.
-Participation in Vasaloppet is a particular kind of activity, but numerous studies indicate that it might not matter what kind of physical activity you are doing to promote mental wellbeing as long as you are active.
+Participation in Vasaloppet is a particular kind of activity, but numerous studies indicate that it might not matter what kind of physical activity you are doing to promote mental well-being as long as you are active.

 Nevertheless, more tactile sports that put you at risk of recurrently occurring concussions – such as football, boxing, and hockey – might increase the risk for future brain disorders, including depression.
 On the other hand, athletes participating in team sports tend to report better mental health compared to those engaged in individual sports.
 Social interaction also helps people stick with their exercise regime.

-The research clearly shows that there are ways of reducing your risk of depression, and that exercise, being outdoors and being part of a team are all good approaches.
+The research clearly shows that there are ways of reducing your risk of depression, and that exercise, being outdoors, and being part of a team are all good approaches.
 So although we have seen great results for cross-country skiing, there are plenty of other options to improve your mental health.

 It is also clear that the most important factor for success in sticking to an exercise routine is feeling motivated.
 So rather than torturing yourself at the gym with everyone else this January, why not try something you actually enjoy?